Kemyo1/Writeups/fcsc26/Grhelp - Exfiltration/readme.md

 The first command, audit 1747213691.971:338148, is very suspicious.
 Indeed when looking at the arguments :
 `/tmp/smb_share.tar.gz` is clearly suspicious.
-`15.188.57.187` is also a suspicious IP when comparing it to the other IPs.
+`15.188.57.187` is also a suspicious IP when comparing it to the other IPs found throughout the logs.

 Now all is left is to know when the archive was created.